E-Wallet Apps in Singapore: DBS PayLah!, FavePay, Google Pay, GrabPay & Etc... Which Is the Best Mobile Wallet to Use?

 Or digital wallets, mobile wallets, mobile payment options and etc. as they may also be called.

 With so many offerings available to consumers like DBS PayLah!, FavePay, Google Pay, and GrabPay.

 You’re probably wondering what’re the differences between them.

 And which is the best mobile wallet to use.

 That’s where we come in…

-To break things down simply for you so you can make the best choice when it comes to e-wallets.
+To break things down simply for you so you can make the best choice.

 - If you are using e-wallets to store money, there are certain considerations, such as, “Is there an expiry date for the money in the mobile wallet?”

-- There are many types of mobile wallets available in Singapore and they can be down into bank-based mobile wallet; non-bank-based mobile wallet; and gadget-based mobile wallet.
+- There are many types of mobile wallets available in Singapore: bank-based mobile wallet, non-bank-based mobile wallet, and gadget-based mobile wallet

 What Are E-Wallets?